 What if you’re sending a newsletter?
-Newsletters are supposed to be beefier, that’s true, but you don’t have to include the entire article in your email.
-Take a look at the newsletter from Campaign Monitor customer Rolling Stone.
+It’s true that newsletters are supposed to contain a lot of information, but you don’t have to include an entire article in your email.
+Take a look at the newsletter from Rolling Stone.

 Their newsletter gives small snippets of each article with links to read more, rather than putting the entire content in the email.